coostdocs/codoc/content/en/co/fastream.md

 fastream(fastream&& s) noexcept;
 ```

-**Constructor**

-- The first one is the default constructor, which creates an empty fastream object without any internal memory allocation.
+- The first one is the default constructor, which creates an empty fastream object without any memory allocation.
-- The second constructor uses the parameter cap to specify the initial capacity of fastream, that is, pre-allocated cap bytes of memory.
+- The second constructor uses the parameter cap to specify the initial capacity of fastream.
-- The third is the move constructor, which does not copy memory.
+- The third is the move constructor.

 - Example

 ```cpp
 fastream s;              // fastream with empty status, no memory allocated